 Apartments in Portugal may be described as T0, T1, T2, and so on.
 This refers to the number of rooms in an apartment.
 A T0 is a studio apartment, a T1 is a one-bedroom apartment, and so forth.
 There may be a +1 next to the symbol.
 For example, T2+1 means that the apartment has two bedrooms and one extra room without windows.

-What are the requirements for taking out a mortgage loan?
+What are the conditions and requirements for taking out a mortgage loan?

 Once you find your desired property, you will want to negotiate to reach a final price and explore your mortgage options.
-To take out a mortgage loan as a foreigner, you will need to make a down payment of at least 30%, and in some cases up to 50% of the purchase price.
-However, if you’re a fiscal resident, meaning you declare your taxes in Portugal and live there at least 183 days out of the year, you may be eligible for a down payment of 15-20%.
+Since July 2018, loan-to-value (LTV) ratios in Portugal are capped at 90% for permanent residences and 80% for other purposes.
+However, to take out a mortgage loan as a foreigner, you will need to make a down payment of at least 30% (corresponding to a 70% LTV), and in some cases up to 50% of the purchase price.
+If you’re a fiscal resident, meaning you declare your taxes in Portugal and live there at least 183 days out of the year, you may be eligible for a down payment of 15-20%.

 Be prepared for some additional mortgage-related fees associated with deed registration and survey/appraisal of the property, as well as property purchase costs such as property transfer tax (IMT), stamp duty, and legal fees.
 The IMT can be as high as 10% for non-residents but will vary depending on your situation.